omniti-labs/mimeo/doc/howto.md

 This will cause the replication job to run daily at the time listed for *last_run*.
 You can manually change the *last_run* value to whatever you wish if you need to reschedule the job to start running at a certain time.

-You can now use the **refresh_run()** function to run your refresh jobs.
+You can now use the **run_refresh()** function to run your refresh jobs.
 The first argument, which is required, is the type of replication jobs to run (snap, inserter, updater, dml, or logdel).
 The second argument is optional and tells the scheduler how many of that job type to grab for that run.
 They are run sequentially in the order of the job's last_run value, not in parallel.
 If this argument is not given, the default is 4.
 An example crontab running all replication types is below.

     00,10,20,30,40,50 * * * *  psql -c "select mimeo.run_refresh('snap');" >/dev/null
     01,11,21,31,41,51 * * * *  psql -c "select mimeo.run_refresh('inserter', 10);" >/dev/null